-Radiotherapy uses high energy waves similar to x-rays to reduce the swelling.
-It is the main treatment given to avoid or treat potential breast swelling.
+Radiotherapy uses high energy x-rays to reduce the swelling.
+It's the main treatment for preventing and treating breast swelling.
 It is called breast-bud radiotherapy.
-You’ll have one or two sessions of radiotherapy that last for a few minutes.
-It is a very small dose of radiotherapy.
+You have one or two sessions of radiotherapy and it's a very small dose.

 - prevent breast swelling